zamarise/phone-book/README.md

 # Phone Book

-> Enter a person's name and phone number and see the entry in a list.
-Add and delete users from the list.
+> Enter a person's name and phone number in a form and see the entry in a list.
+Add and delete list entries.

 ## Project setup